London

 There is no place like London!
 Famously, the great Samuel Johnson wrote that “when a man is tired of London, he is tired of life, for there is in London all that life can afford.”
 Energetic and diverse, rich in history, culture, and all of the things that make life interesting, London is the ideal place to discover and develop your skills as a travel writer.
 In this course, you will explore London (with the class and independently) and use your experiences and curiosity as a traveler to write engaging essays and narratives that include and combine research, analysis and critical reflection.
 Prerequisites: ENG 101 or CIV 111-112 and junior standing.

-KHS 380, Disability and Health in a Global Society (BCC GP/WC, WI Writing Intensive)
+KHS 343, Ethics of Healthcare (BCC GP/WC, WI Writing Intensive)

 THE 131 Introduction to Theatre (BCC FA) or THE 494: Theatre Expedition